johannacarolinep/basilandthyme/README.md

 Velocity: 16.5

+**Reflections:**
+- In the early stages of the project, I have not prioritised adding docstrings and testing, instead focusing on getting a working base project set up.
+As the project has progressed, and features have been added in, I see a need at this point to implement testing and to add docstrings to all classes, methods and functions.
+Going forward docstrings and testing should be done continuously.

 **Actions:**
+- Rewrite 1 existing story into more succinct stories:
+    - **Original:** USER STORY: Save recipes (Saving): As a Logged in User I can save a recipe so that I can easily find the recipe at a later stage.
+    - **New:** USER STORY: View favourited recipes on favourites page (Favourites): As a **Logged in User** I can **see my favourite recipes on the favourites page** so that I can **easily access my favourite recipes when I need them**.
+    - **New:** USER STORY: Add and remove recipes from favourites (Favourites): As a **Logged in User** I can **favourite and unfavourite recipes** so that I can **save or remove recipes from my favourites easily**.
+    - **New:** USER STORY: Try to favourite a recipe as a non-logged in user (Favourites): As a **Non-Logged in User**, I can **get informed to sign up or log in when trying to favourite a recipe** so that I can **understand how to access the functionality**.
+    - **New:** USER STORY: See status of favouriting (Favourites): As a **Logged in User** I can **see the status of favouriting (favourited or not) for all recipe cards and detail pages** so that I can **know which recipes I have favourited without visiting the favourites page**.

 - Additional items added to the backlog:
     - TESTING: Unit tests for models and functions: Add unit tests for models and functions written up until this point to enhance code quality.
 Add unit tests as part of the pre-commit hook to prevent faulty code from being pushed to GitHub.
     - DOCUMENTATION: Code comments and docstrings: Add code comments and docstrings to any classes, methods and functions written so far to improve code readability and maintainability.